-- This presentation is developed so that it can be used as a tool to determine and reference which methods of procurement WV State subrecipients should follow based on the type of service or product being solicited. - Following recommendations will not guarantee full organizational compliance with HUD monitoring. - Encourage you to review all policies and program design with your WVCAD Representative.
+- This presentation consists of a series of recommendations from Capital Access, Inc. The material in this presentation and the associated tools are recommendations for your organization to consider. - This presentation is developed so that it can be used as a tool to determine and reference which methods of procurement WV State subrecipients should follow based on the type of service or product being solicited. - Following recommendations will not guarantee full organizational compliance with HUD monitoring. - Capital Access, Inc. encourages you to review all policies and program design with your WVCAD Representative.

-BASIC

-PROCUREMENT

-CONCEPTS &
+BASIC PROCUREMENT CONCEPTS & REGULATIONS

-REGULATIONS